Language selection

 Vaping prescribed person

-19. An importer who is not required to obtain a vaping product licence (as they do not manufacture vaping products in Canada and are only importing stamped packaged vaping products into Canada) is required to become a vaping prescribed person with the CRA in order to obtain vaping excise stamps.
+18. An importer who is only importing stamped packaged vaping products into Canada is required to become a vaping prescribed person with the CRA in order to obtain vaping excise stamps.
 Upon meeting the eligibility criteria, the CRA will send a letter to the person to confirm they meet the conditions to be a vaping prescribed person and give them their new excise duty program account number.

-20. For more information, refer to Excise Duty Notice EDN81, Becoming a Vaping Prescribed Person, at the link found in the References section of this memorandum.
+19. For more information, refer to Excise Duty Notice EDN81, Becoming a Vaping Prescribed Person, at the link found in the "References" section of this memorandum.

 Vaping prescribed person – exception